htcondor/htcondor/docs/version-history/development-release-series-91.rst

 Bugs Fixed:

-- Fixed problems introduced in HTCondor v9.1.3 where X.509 proxy delegation to older versions of HTCondor would fail.
+- Fixed a problem introduced in HTCondor version 9.1.3 where X.509 proxy delegation to older versions of HTCondor would fail.
   :jira:`674`